 History of Daylight Savings Time (DST).
 Why was Daylight Savings Time created, who invented it, and what is the point of having a time change every year?

 The Gregorian calendar is the internationally accepted civil calendar that was first adopted in 1582.

 When did Daylight Savings Time start in the US, and why do we have Daylight Savings Time?
 List of states with laws for permanent Daylight Saving Time.

 The Chinese Calendar

-The Chinese calendar is one of the oldest calendars in modern society.
-It is a lunisolar calendar.
+The Chinese calendar is one of the oldest calendars still in use.

 Daylight Saving Time (DST) was first adopted in Europe by Germany in 1916.